heuristicus/master-thesis/README.md

     # copy or symlink libgtest.a and libgtest_main.a to your /usr/lib folder
     sudo cp *.a /usr/lib

-In the `code/test` directory there are some files which you can use to check if things are properly configured.
-You can compile either with `g++` or `cmake`.

-    g++ -g tests.cpp totest.cpp totest.hpp -lgtest -lpthread -o gpRun
-    ./gpRun

-or

-    cmake CMakeLists.txt
-    make
-    ./runTests

 # Compilation

 Some of the packages used by the STRANDS project require `qt_build` and